2016-28 | March 2019

 More Working Papers

-Mortgage Choice: Interactive Effects of House Price Appreciation and Mortgage Pricing Components
+Mortgage Selection: Interactive Effects of House Price Appreciation and Mortgage Pricing Components

-Previous research provides rationales for and evidence of a link between house price appreciation and mortgage choice, with higher appreciation associated with higher take-up rates for adjustable-rate mortgages relative to fixed-rate mortgages.
-Research also finds mortgage interest rates and their underlying components to be important determinants of mortgage financing choices.
-In this paper we extend the earlier research and show that house price appreciation can have important interactive effects with those other determinants of mortgage financing choices.
-The analysis focuses on the period from 2000 to 2007, an episode marked by rapid house price appreciation along with a persistent and notable increase in the use of adjustable-rate mortgage financing, including alternative mortgage products.
-We find that higher house price appreciation dampened the estimated sensitivity of take-up rates among mortgage financing options to the underlying mortgage pricing components.
-The results, which are especially robust for fixed-rate and adjustable-rate mortgages that are fully amortized, were not driven solely by observations in markets with especially high rates of house price appreciation.
-Moreover, after taking into account the interactive effects with mortgage pricing components, house price appreciation is estimated to have had relatively little additional effect on take-up rates among mortgage financing options.
+Research has shown evidence of a link between house price appreciation and the selection of mortgage financing options: Higher appreciation is associated with higher take-up rates for adjustable-rate mortgages relative to fixed-rate mortgages.
+Research also finds that mortgage interest rates and their underlying components are important determinants of take-up rates among mortgage financing options.
+In this paper we show that house price appreciation can have important interactive effects with those other determinants of mortgage financing outcomes.
+We focus on the period from 2000 to 2007, an episode marked by rapid house price appreciation along with a persistent and notable increase in the use of adjustable-rate mortgage financing, including alternative mortgage products.
+Empirical analysis indicates that higher house price appreciation dampened the estimated effect of the mortgage pricing components on the probabilities of mortgage financing outcomes.
+The results, which are especially robust for fixed-rate and adjustable-rate mortgages that are fully amortized, are not driven solely by markets with especially high rates of house price appreciation.
+Moreover, after taking into account the interactive effects with mortgage pricing components, house price appreciation has relatively little additional effect on take-up rates among mortgage financing options.

 Download PDF (pdf, 1.72 mb)

 Furlong, Frederick, Yelena Takhtamanova, and David Lang.
 2016.
 "Mortgage Selection: Interactive Effects of House Price Appreciation and Mortgage Pricing Components," Federal Reserve Bank of San Francisco Working Paper 2016-28.
 Available at https://doi.org/10.24148/wp2016-28